 Ghost Festival or Zhongyuan Festival — Worshipping of the Deceased

-How Many Ghost Festivals in China?
+How Many Ghost Festivals Are There in China

-Which Ghost Festival Is the Most Important One in Tradition?
+Which Ghost Festival is the Most Famous

-How Many Ghost Festivals in China?
+Ghost Festivals in China

 -